rcioletti/lazy-save-palworld/README.md

-# Game Pass save to Steam save easy converter
+# Game Pass save to Steam easy converter

 Converts a Palworld save file from Xbox Game Pass to Steam in two clicks.